larryhudson/ra-lineup-preview/README.md

-# Astro starter with SQLite and BullMQ
+# `ra-lineup-preview`

 ## What I want to do with this

 - Make it possible to input a Resident Advisor event lineup, and the app will search Soundcloud for matching mixes by those DJs.
-- The app will download the mixes and generate a preview of each mix - e.g. if the mix goes for two hours, it could generate a 5 minute preview by getting 30 second snippets from points in the mix.
+- The app will allow the user to preview these mixes.
+It can do this by loading a Soundcloud embed for the track.
+This allows the user to click through the mix and view comments to get an idea of the vibe.
 - The idea is to be able to do something like Discover Quickly but for mixes.
 To be able to quickly get the vibe of a mix without needing to click through it.
 - You could potentially do something like a 'Tinder' interface where you swipe left or right on mixes and create a list of mixes to explore.